OfficeDev/office-js-docs-pr/docs/pnp/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 ## Publish to an Azure App Service

 You eventually want to publish the REST API project to the cloud.
-In the following steps you'll see how to publish the CellAnalyzerRESTAPI project to a Microsoft Azure App Service.
+In the following steps you'll see how to publish the **CellAnalyzerRESTAPI** project to a Microsoft Azure App Service.
 See [Prerequisites](#prerequisites) for information on how to get an Azure account.

-1. In **Solution Explorer** right-click the **CellAnalyzerRESTAPI** project and choose **Publish**.
+1. In **Solution Explorer**, right-click the **CellAnalyzerRESTAPI** project, and choose **Publish**.
-2. In the **Pick a publish target** dialog, select **Create New** and choose **Create Profile**.
+2. In the **Pick a publish target** dialog, select **Create New**, and choose **Create Profile**.
 3. In the **App Service** dialog, select the correct account, if it is not already selected.
 4. The fields for the **App Service** dialog will be set to defaults for your account.
-Generally the defaults work fine, but you can change them at this point if you want any different settings.
+Generally the defaults work fine, but you can change them if you prefer different settings.
-5. Choose **Create** in the **App Service** dialog.
+5. In the **App Service** dialog, choose **Create**.
 6. The new profile will be displayed in a **Publish** page.
 Choose **Publish** to build and deploy the code to the App Service.

-You can test the service at this point by opening a browser and entering a URL that goes directly to the new service.
-For example use `https://<myappservice>.azurewebsites.net/api/analyzeunicode?value=test` where *myappservice* is the unique name you created for the new App Service.
+You can now test the service.
+Open a browser and enter a URL that goes directly to the new service.
+For example, use `https://<myappservice>.azurewebsites.net/api/analyzeunicode?value=test` where *myappservice* is the unique name you created for the new App Service.

 ### Use the Azure App Service from the Office web add-in

 The final step is to update the code in the Office web add-in to use the Azure App Service instead of localhost.

-1. In **Solution Explorer** expand the **CellAnalyzerWebAddinWeb** project and open the **Home.js** file.
+1. In **Solution Explorer**, expand the **CellAnalyzerWebAddinWeb** project, and open the **Home.js** file.
 2. Change the `url` constant to use the URL for your Azure App Service as shown in the following line of code.
 Replace `<myappservice>` with the unique name you created for the new App Service.
     ```JavaScript
     const url = "https://<myappservice>.azurewebsites.net/api/analyzeunicode?value=" + range.values[0][0];
     ```
-3. In **Solution Explorer** right-click the top node **Solution 'Cell-Analyzer'** and choose **Set Startup Projects**.
+3. In **Solution Explorer**, right-click the top node **Solution 'Cell-Analyzer'**, and choose **Set Startup Projects**.
 4. In the **Solution 'Cell-Analyzer' Property Pages** dialog, select **Multiple startup projects**.
-5. Enable the Start action for each of the following projects.
+5. Enable the **Start** action for each of the following projects:
     - CellAnalyzerWebAddinWeb
     - CellAnalyzerWebAddin
 6. Choose **OK**.
 7. From the **Debug** menu, choose **Start Debugging**.

 Excel will run and sideload the Office web add-in.
-You can test that the App Service is working correctly by entering a text value into a cell, and choosing the **Show Unicode** button in the Office web add-in.
+To test that the App Service is working correctly, enter a text value into a cell, and choose **Show Unicode** in the Office web add-in.
 It should call the service and display the unicode values for the text characters.

 ## Conclusion

-In this tutorial you've seen how to create an Office web add-in that uses shared code with the original VSTO add-in.
-You've seen how you can maintain both VSTO code for Office on Windows, and an Office web add-in for Office on other platforms.
-You've refactored VSTO C# code into a shared library and deployed it to an Azure App Service.
-You've created an Office web add-in that uses the shared library so that you don't have to rewrite the code in JavaScript.
+In this tutorial you learned how to create an Office web add-in that uses shared code with the original VSTO add-in.
+You learned how to maintain both VSTO code for Office on Windows, and an Office web add-in for Office on other platforms.
+You refactored VSTO C# code into a shared library and deployed it to an Azure App Service.
+You created an Office web add-in that uses the shared library so that you don't have to rewrite the code in JavaScript.